rgeraldes24/solc/docs/contributing.rst

 .. note::

-    While the official Solidity documentation is written in English, there are community contributed :ref:`translations` in other languages available.
-Please refer to the `translation guide <https://github.com/solidity-docs#solidity-documentation-translation-guide>`_ for information on how to contribute to the community translations.
+    While the official Hyperion documentation is written in English, there are community contributed :ref:`translations` in other languages available.
+Please refer to the `translation guide <https://github.com/hyperion-docs#hyperion-documentation-translation-guide>`_ for information on how to contribute to the community translations.

 Title Case for Headings